dmccloskey/SBaaS/INSTALL.md

 ----------------
 1. Install python, postgresql, R, and other dependencies

-2. Build the sbaas database using the query 'data/postgresql/create_sbaas.sql'

-3. Login to the newly created database and run the query 'data/posgresql/initialize_sbaas.sql'

-4. Load initial data required for analyses by running the query data/posgresql/initialize_data_stage00_sbaas.sql'
+2. Build the sbaas database.
+Login to the local server and run the commands listed below to create the database, load the table schemas, and load the initial data.
+If running a windows machine, use the scripts located in the "ansi" folder.
+For all other machines, use the scripts located in the "utf-8" folder.
+Replace the filepaths with those specific to your file directory.
+If you are attempting to access the database as another user other than "postgres", use the desired user name in the commands listed below.

+	a.
+C:\path_to_posgresql\PostgreSQL\9.3\bin\psql -h localhost -p 5432 -f C:\path_to_github\GitHub\sbaas\sbaas\data\postgresql\ansi\create_sbaas.sql postgres postgres

+	b.
+C:\path_to_posgresql\PostgreSQL\9.3\bin\psql -h localhost -p 5432 -f C:\path_to_github\GitHub\sbaas\sbaas\data\postgresql\ansi\initialize_sbaas.sql sbaas postgres

+	c.
+C:\path_to_posgresql\PostgreSQL\9.3\bin\psql -h localhost -p 5432 -f C:\path_to_github\GitHub\sbaas\sbaas\data\postgresql\ansi\initialize_data_stage00_sbaas.sql sbaas postgres

-5. Define local user settings in the file data/sbaas_settings for use by the ORM
+3. Define the local user settings in the file data/sbaas_settings for use by the ORM

-6. Run one or multiple of the desired tests
+4. Run one or multiple of the desired tests provided

 Dependencies:
 ------------